JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

     ![](../../../assets/agama-lab-add-git-repo.png)

-4. Projec
-t listing page will be shown.
+4. Project listing page will be shown.
 All the existing projects for your GitHub user are listed here.
 Projects can be created, edited, and deleted from the project listing page.

     ![](../../../assets/agamalab-project-page.png)